Antique Pocket Watches

 Watches of this type usually have ornately engraved balance cocks which protect the balance wheel and hairspring.

-Late 1800s Cylinder Escapements
+Early 1800s Cylinder Escapements

 The example shown on the left is by a good London maker, James McCabe, who was working at Royal Exchange from 1811 till 1868.